xiesh527/BAYSIAN_MATTING/README.md

 3. The metrics such as MSE, PSNR and SSIM is calculated and the table is shown in the results section.
 4. The corresponding bar graph is shown after running the end-to-end test.

+## Novelty addition
+1. The output of the Bayesian matting alpha image was sharpened by using Gaussian blur.
+Some of the images had lower MSE.

 ## BAYESIAN_VERSION_2.0
-## Novelty addition
 1. A `test_image_trimap` function added to test the image and trimap are same or not by calculating energy of background pixels by calculating the mean and variance of an image.
 2. A `table.py` file created with a dictionary which has the value of the number of white pixels should be present in alpha when background energy is thresholded.
-3. The output of the Bayesian matting alpha image was sharpened by using Gaussian blur.
-Some of the images had lower MSE.
-4. Metrics for each image is calculated as shown in the results section.
+3. Metrics for each image is calculated as shown in the results section.

 ## Results
 The metrics for different images is shown.

 <img src= "metrics.png" width="350">

+By seeing the above table we conclude that GT16 is the limit of Bayesian matting.
+We need to manually edit the pixels in the trimap.

 Some matting results is as shown.
 <img src="1.png" >